blakeyc/oxr-cli/README.md

 `--output` Path to the file you wish to write results to.

-`--date` Date of historical exchange rates.
+`--dates` Date of historical exchange rates, can supply multiple dates.

 `--base` Currency to use as the base, defaults to USD